JosephJackels/ICS460GP/README.txt

               PM - public message to all active users.
               DM - direct message to a  single user
+              EX - exit program and logout of account -Direct Message(DM):
+      Client 1(renew):
+         DM
+         Select a user to send a message to: bob
+                  joe
+                  renew
+         To:
+	 joe
+	 Enter message:
+         Hello joe
+         Message sent
+         Please enter a command:
+                PM - public message to all active users.
+                DM - direct message to a  single user EX - exit program and logout of account Client 2(joe):
+         *** New Message ***
+         Message type: Direct Message (DM)
+         From: renew

+         Hello joe

+         Please enter a command:
+                PM - public message to all active users.
-              EX - exit program and logout of account
+                DM - direct message to a  single user EX - exit program and logout of account -Exit(EX):
+        EX
+        Sending logout command to server
+        successfully logged out.
+Closing client side socket and ending program.
 Citations: